 NOTE: Students who have previously earned credit for the course 2016 US Presidential Election: Causes & Consequences are not eligible to enroll in this class

-Visiting students (students currently matriculated at another US accredited institution) who would like to enroll should complete the online application (select January 2018, Washington, DC and your preferred course) for consideration, and send an official transcript including all college level work completed to:
+Visiting students (students currently matriculated at another US accredited institution) who would like to enroll must create an application ID to apply.
+Send an official transcript including all college level work completed to:

 NYU Office of Global Programs